Change Point Detection on A Separable Model for Dynamic Networks: Introduction

-There has also been an increasing interest in studying the change point detection problem for dynamic networks. \cite{wang2013locality} focused on the Stochastic Block Model time series, and \cite{wang2021optimal} studied a sequence of inhomogeneous Bernoulli networks. \cite{larroca2021change}, \cite{marenco2022online}, and \cite{JMLR:v23:20-643} considered a sequence of Random Dot Product Graphs that are both dyadic and temporal dependent.
-Methodologically, \cite{chen2015graph}, and \cite{chu2019asymptotic} developed a graph-based approach to delineate the distributional differences before and after a change point, and \cite{chen2019sequential} utilized the nearest neighbor information to detect the changes in an online framework. \cite{zhao2019change} proposed a two-step approach that consists of an initial graphon estimation followed by a screening algorithm, \cite{song2022new} exploited the features in high dimensions via a kernel-based method, and \cite{chen2020multiple} employed embedding methods to detect both anomalous graphs and anomalous vertices.
+There has also been an increasing interest in studying the unsupervised change point detection problem for dynamic networks. \cite{wang2013locality} focused on the Stochastic Block Model time series, and \cite{wang2021optimal} studied a sequence of inhomogeneous Bernoulli networks. \cite{larroca2021change}, \cite{marenco2022online}, and \cite{padilla2022change} considered a sequence of Random Dot Product Graphs that are both dyadic and temporal dependent.
+Methodologically, \cite{chen2015graph} and \cite{chu2019asymptotic} developed a graph-based approach to delineate the distributional differences before and after a change point, and \cite{chen2019sequential} utilized the nearest neighbor information to detect the changes in an online framework. \cite{zhao2019change} proposed a two-step approach that consists of an initial graphon estimation followed by a screening algorithm, \cite{song2024practical} exploited the features in high dimensions via a kernel-based method, and \cite{chen2020multiple} employed embedding methods to detect both anomalous graphs and anomalous vertices. \cite{chen2024euclidean} and \cite{athreya2024euclidean} developed a model for network time series based on a latent position process, using spectral estimates of the Euclidean mirror to detect first-order change points. \cite{zhang2024vggm} combined Variational Graph Auto-Encoder and Gaussian Mixture Model, and \cite{kei2025change} focused on graph representation learning for change point detection in dynamic networks.
 Moreover, \cite{liu2018global} introduced an eigenvector-based method to reveal the change and persistence in the gene communities for a developing brain. \cite{JMLR:v19:17-218} focused on a Gaussian Graphical Model to detect the change points in the covariance structure of the Standard and Poor's 500. \cite{ondrus2021factorized} proposed a factorized binary search method to understand brain connectivity from the functional Magnetic Resonance Imaging time series data.

-Allowing for user-specified network statistics to determine the structural changes for the detection, we make the following contributions in the proposed framework:
+Allowing for interpretable network statistics to determine the structural changes for the detection, we make the following contributions in the proposed framework:

 \begin{itemize}